ChrisGCampbell/gatsby-netlify/src/content/jobs/Unlv/index.md

 url: 'http://unlv.edu'
 ---

-- Engineered and maintained major features of Starry's customer-facing web app using ES6, Handlebars, Backbone, Marionette and CSS
+- Assisted senior staff in maintaining library computer systems, physical monitors, and setup installations.
-- Proposed and implemented scalable solutions to issues identified with cloud services and applications responsible for communicating with Starry Station
+- Tested educational sites in all major browsers to ensure cross-browser compatibility and correct mobile responsiveness.
-- Interfaced with user experience designers and other developers to ensure thoughtful and coherent user experiences across Starry’s iOS and Android mobile apps
+- Interfaced with user experience designers and other developers to ensure thoughtful and coherent user experiences across Starry’s iOS and Android mobile app